GSA/digitalgov.gov/content/news/2013/05/2013-05-30-social-securitys-mobile-website.md

 slug: social-securitys-mobile-website
 date: 2013-05-30 5:06:51 -0400
 redirectto: https://www.ssa.gov
+expirydate: "2020-05-16"
 title: 'Social Security&#8217;s Mobile Website'
 summary: The Social Security Administration recently announced their new optimized mobile website which is compatible with Android, Blackberry, iPhone, and Windows devices.
-The mobile website offers a user friendly tabular icon driven navigation, which makes it very easy to find information anytime, anywhere.
+The mobile website offers a user-friendly, tabular, icon-driven navigation, which makes it very easy to find information anytime, anywhere.
 authors:
   - kanika-tolver
 topics: